scverse/scvi-tools/docs/user_guide/models/scvi.rst

       f_h(z_n, s_n) &: \mathbb{R}^d \times \{0, 1\}^K \to (0, 1)^T \tag{3}
    \end{align}

-which respectively decode the denoised gene expression and non-zero-inflation probability.
+which respectively decode the denoised gene expression and non-zero-inflation probability (only if using ZINB).

 This generative process is also summarized in the following graphical model: